Ten Aspects of God’s Sovereignty over Suffering and Satan’s Hand in It

 God is sovereign over the nations and over all their rulers and all the Satanic power behind them.
 They do not move without his permission, and they do not move outside his sovereign plan.

-2. Let us celebrate that God is sovereign over Satan’s angels (demons, evil spirits).
+2. Celebrate that God is sovereign over Satan’s angels.